ranger-marsh/Restorative-Justice-App/README.txt

 I was provided a large excel file with information about all arrest.
 This excel file is generated from proprietary software and some rather basic functionality is missing.
 I have to sort the arrest based on criteria set forth by the restorative justice program.
 I then have to background and subsequently recommend individuals to the program.

 This Application helps me do that by sorting the excel file and creating face-sheets for each candidate that needs backgrounding.
+It also keeps a rolling case log of previously investigated cases.
 For now I am stuck using excel based on the needs of other stakeholders involved with the program.
 I would rather be using a database.

 I started doing this headless, from the command line, but wanted others involved to be able to use the functionality.

 Programming/software development is not my background or day job.

+**ALL DATA USED IN THIS REPO WAS RANDOMLY GENERATED FROM ON-LINE GENERATORS**